Leadership and Volunteers

 Matt is a founding member of the Multicultural Development Center of Iowa and is a critical ally and advocate of racial equity and human rights.
 He is also a lead collaborator on all technology training classes provided by MDC Iowa leveraging his 20+ years of Information Technology experience.
 Matt is a talented musician and plays multiple instruments including the viola.

 As an Information Security Officer, Matt brings his knowledge of networking, cybersecurity, and cloud to the curriculum of the MDC Iowa training courses.
 Matt also leverages his extensive network of business and IT professionals to help aspiring career professionals in identifying and evaluating new opportunities and establish connections.

-Why He Joined MDC Iowa
+Why He/She/They Joined MDC Iowa

 Matt began his journey to better understand his privilege and biases several years ago.
 After meeting the founder of MDC Iowa in his professional life he jumped at the opportunity to help grow the organization and be part of real change that helps the underserved and underrepresented have the same opportunities that so many take for granted every day.

 Sabra is currently a student at the University of Iowa - Henry B. Tippie College of Busines and is responsible for the overall marketing strategy and web presence at the Multicultural Development Center of Iowa.
 She is also an avid supporter of multicultural student organizations at the University of Iowa and an accomplished photographer and graphic artist.
 Sabra's contribution to MDC of Iowa is the sole reason for such a clean and professional website that provides the Eastern Iowa community with online access to information and resources.